ITProKyle/runway-hook-awslambda/docs/source/lookups/awslambda.S3ObjectVersion.rst

   :noindex:

 A string is returned by this lookup.
-The returned value can be passed directly to `AWS::Lambda::Function.Code.S3ObjectVersion`_.
+The returned value can be passed directly to `AWS::Lambda::Function.Code.S3ObjectVersion`_ or `AWS::Lambda::LayerVersion.Content.S3ObjectVersion`_.

 .. rubric:: Example